 A culture coach can help answer questions that employees might not feel comfortable asking their managers.

 Your employees aren't children.
 If you hired good people, you have to trust them to get their job done.
-Research shows that allowing employees the chance to work remotely lifts engagement.
+Research shows that remote work increases engagement and boosts productivity.
 When your employees have the freedom to work where and how they need to, they feel trusted and respected.
+But make sure you're providing your workforce with the resources and support they need to be successful working remotely.

 Turnover is never fun or easy, but you can add some joy by celebrating an employee leaving for a new job.
 This allows coworkers to say their final goodbyes and ensures you're not burning any bridges.
 It also shows remaining employees that your organization values them and their hard work.